Senior Mackenzie Beck does it again, this time in the second sudden death overtime to lift Lions to a sweep at Winter Invite.

 LMU 8, Santa Clara 5 - Apr.
 27, 2013

 In just his fifth season as a collegiate head coach, Kyle Witt is starting to turn some heads, adding to the water polo program's tradition of winning and championships.
-The 2013-14 season will be his fifth at the helm of the Lions, helping them usher in a new era as they join a brand new conference.
+The 2014-15 season will be his sixth at the helm of the Lions, as he led the Lions to a conference crown in their first season in the new Golden Coast Conference in 2013-14.

-Witt will lead the Lions into the Golden Coast Conference and enters his fifth season at the helm of the Lions with a record of 96-38 (.716) at LMU.
+Witt will lead the Lions into the second season within the Golden Coast Conference and he enters his sixth season at the helm of the Lions with a record of 118-50 (.716) at LMU.

 Witt, who was a player for former Head Coach John Loughran on the first championship men's team in 2001, was named the second head coach of the women's program and in just his first season, added to the Lions' history of success.
 Witt led the Lions to the 2010 Western Water Polo Association Championship, and then guided the Lions back to the title in 2012, the program's ninth in the last 10 years and Witt's second in three seasons.

-Witt was named the 2011 WWPA Coach of the Year and has coached three WWPA Player of the Year winners (2010 - Anne Scott; 2011 - Kim Benedetti; 2012 - Casey Flacks).
-He has seen seven different players earn 12 All-American honors in just four seasons.
-He has also coached 23 All-WWPA selections, including a record seven in 2012 and six more in 2013.
+Witt was named the 2014 GCC Coach of the Year after the Lions won the inaugural GCC Tournament Championship with a 10-9 sudden-death victory over San Diego State at the Burns Aquatics Center.
+He was also the 2011 WWPA Coach of the Year and has coached four conference player of the year winners, Alexandra Honny in the GCC last year and three within the WWPA (2010 - Anne Scott; 2011 - Kim Benedetti; 2012 - Casey Flacks).
+He has seen eight different players earn 14 All-American honors in just five seasons.
+He has also coached 27 all-conference selections, including four last season within the GCC (23 All-WWPA selections, including a record seven in 2012 and six more in 2013).
 The Lions also earned the institutions top honor as the GPA Award Winner (team with the highest GPA) in 2012-13.

-Adding to the program's list of accomplishments, Witt helped guide the Lions to a 28-6 overall record in 2010, the second best in program history, and the No. 4 ranking in the final national poll.
+Adding to the program's list of accomplishments, Witt helped guide the Lions to a 22-12 record overall in 2014, winning the tournament title in their home pool.
+In addition, he led the program to a 28-6 overall record in 2010, the second best in program history, and the No. 4 ranking in the final national poll.
 In 2012, the Lions finished 22-10 and earned a pair of wins in the NCAA tournament, defeating Pomona-Pitzer and Princeton.

 Included in the final record of 2010 was a 5-4 win over No. 1 UCLA in the 2010 National Collegiate Women's Water Polo Championship quarterfinals.
 It was the first win for the Lions of a top-ranked program, the first over then five-time defending champion UCLA and as the No. 6 seed, the Lions became the lowest seed to advance since the field expanded to eight teams.